 If you cannot access myTax, or prefer to submit a paper tax refund, you can download a Tax Return for Individuals form from the ATO website.
 You will also need to provide supplementary information if you are including income generated from:

 Most refunds are issued within 50 business days of lodging a return.

 Doesn’t require internet access Free Doesn’t require computer literacy Many workers are familiar with paper tax returns

 Longer wait for refunds — up to 50 business days You’ll need to request a tax return package from the ATO or download one online You’ll be responsible for mailing your return to the ATO

 A registered tax agent can also help prepare and lodge your tax return.
 You will need to first select an agent registered with the Tax Practitioners Board (TPB), and make an appointment to discuss your tax return.

 Once you’ve chosen your agent, you will need to prepare any tax records to take to the appointment — if you are using the ATO’s myDeductions tool, you can track any work-related deductions throughout the year and email then directly to your tax agent.

-Your agent will prepare your tax return and inform you of any possible improvements, or additional deductions which you may be unaware of.
+Your agent will prepare your tax return and inform you of any possible improvements, or additional deductions which you may be unaware of (for example, salary sacrificing your car or other eligible expenses like home loan payments).
 As they offer the most comprehensive preparation of your tax return, using a tax agent will often ensure you receive the maximum refund possible.

 A professional will prepare your tax return Ensures all deductions are included Will offer suggestions on improving your tax return You’ll need to keep accurate records of any expenses and possible deductions Can inform you about deductions you are unaware of